frontBOI/mondial-relay/README.md

 # Features

 This package exports various utilitaries to help you develop an application that communicates with Mondial Relay.
+The features are separated in two modules: `client` (React component) and `server` (soap concerned functions).

 ### Functions